scott-whitworth/Didymos-optimization/Cuda/Config_Constants/config_readme.md

 <h2>The cudaConstants struct</h2>

 - In the code, the structure that uses the config file is called <b>cudaConstants</b> and is only accessed when being constructed (therefore changing the config file during a run would have no impact).
-- An overloaded << operator for cudaConstants that outputs the object's contents with labelling/formatting for better readibility to outputt onto terminal screen in the main optimization program.
+- An overloaded << operator for cudaConstants that outputs the object's contents with labelling/formatting for better readibility to output onto terminal screen in the main function.
-- Function compareConstants() takes in two const cudaConstants that returns true if all variables are equivalent, used in the genetic algorithm as means of verifying that the values are not changing during runtime.
+- Function compareConstants() takes in two const cudaConstants that returns true if all variables are equivalent, can be used to verify no change in cudaConstants values.
 - For changing what config file is used, the file address can be changed where cudaConstants is declared within the main function in optimization.cu.
+Requires re-compiling the code.
 - Default address is "genetic.config" in same folder as the .exe file, optimization.cu has address set as "../Config_Constants/genetic.config".
 - If config file address is invalid, will output to terminal that is the case.